-Mellbreak and Crummock Water sit side by side on the quiet side of the valley.
-Many motorists pass on their way to Buttermere but stop at the pub and do this walk.
+Mellbreak and Crummock Water sit side by side on the quiet side of the Buttermere valley.
+Many motorists pass on their way to valley end but few stop at the excellent pub and complete this walk.
 It is one of the best.

 1,676 ft.
-Mellbreak and Crummock Water tend to be admired but passed by as walkers aim for the more dramatic fells at the head of Buttermere .
-However Mellbreak can stand proud in this company; it stands tall over the western, less frequented shore of Crummock Water and is separated from all other fells by deep , lonely valleys.
-This separateness is accentuated by steep sides on all of the fell’s flanks meaning a steep, rocky but extremely interesting climb.
+Mellbreak and Crummock Water tend to be admired from afar.
+Prospective walkers tend to head for the more dramatic fells at the head of Buttermere.
+However Mellbreak can stand proud in this company.
+The fell stands tall over the western, less frequented shore of Crummock Water and is separated from other mountains by deep, lonely valleys.
+This isolation is accentuated by steep sides on all of the fell’s flanks meaning a steep, rocky but interesting climb.
 This is followed by a mile long wide ridge before plunging back down to the shores of Crummock Water.

-Crummock Water is familiar to me, when I was young we used to swim off the rocks on its eastern shore and canoe to the lonely west shore.
-However we never walked the excellent path through the screes on the rocky fellside…which was a shame because the path is excellent and full of interest.
-Mellbreak is only ever climbed on its own – it is pointless to try and link it with the main Buttermere fells but combined with Crummock Water it is a lovely walk… as Wainwright says “no pairing of hill and lake have a closer partnership than these”
+Crummock Water is familiar to me.
+When I was young we used to swim off the rocks on its eastern shore and canoe to the lonely west shore.
+However we never walked the excellent path through the screes on the rocky western fellside.
+This was a shame because the path is excellent and full of interest.
+Mellbreak is only ever climbed on its own.
+It is pointless to try and link it with the main Buttermere fells but combined with Crummock Water it is a lovely walk… as Wainwright says “no pairing of hill and lake have a closer partnership than these”

 Follow the ridge of Mellbreak for its full length to gain a view of Scale Force under Blea Crag.